openlab-at-city-tech/openlab/wp-content/plugins/simple-mathjax/readme.txt

 This wordpress plugin is yet another simple plugin to load the [MathJax](http://www.mathjax.org) scripts at the bottom of all of your pages.
 It uses a very all-inclusive mathjax configuration by default, with $'s and $$'s the default delimeters for in-line and displayed equations.

 A preference pane is added to the "Settings" group where you can choose whether to use MathJax version 2 or 3, change the MathJax server location (CDN) and the MathJax configuration settings.
-(See [this page](https://docs.mathjax.org/en/latest/configuration.html#using-in-line-configuration-options) for details on the options available.)
+(See [the mathjax documentation](https://docs.mathjax.org/en/latest/web/start.html#configuring-mathjax) for details on the options available.)
 You can also specify a LaTeX "preamble" of newcommands which will be loaded in a hidden element near the top of each page.

 Fork this plugin on [GitHub](https://github.com/boolesrings/Simple-Mathjax-wordpress-plugin).